ku-dml/mol-infer/Cyclic/README.md

 ## Compile and Usage

+For quick instructions on how to get started please check the [Graphical Instruction](flow_cyclic.pdf).
-See the user's manual in each module please.
+For more detailed information, please see the user's manual in each module please.